Best Practices for Building Waterproof Decksadmin

 Substrate (Below Vinyl Membrane)

 The surface underneath your vinyl deck membrane is nearly as important as the membrane itself.
 For example, using 5/8-inch plywood may meet local building requirements, but you might be able to feel it “flex” when you walk across the deck, especially if you have a few people on the deck.
 Solution?
-Using a thicker plywood can easily solve this problem for only a few dollars more per piece.
+Using thicker plywood can easily solve this problem for only a few dollars more per piece.

 Stairs & Stair Treads on Waterproof Decks

 We don’t often give much thought about stairs when designing a waterproof deck; they just sort of…are there.
-But don’t discount the fact that your stairs and the treads used are an important part of making your deck useable and safe.
+But don’t discount the fact that your stairs and the treads used is an important part of making your deck useable and safe.

 When you think about how much weight you put on each stair tread, you’ll quickly realize how important it is to ensure that your stairs are well supported and that the treads you use can handle the load.
 If you are concerned about the load on your vinyl deck stairs, as for an additional stringer to be installed.

-When the deck ends without a wall, fascia board is used to “finish” the deck.
+When the deck ends without a wall, the fascia board is used to “finish” the deck.
 Then flashing can be used so water runs off the deck surface down the front of the fascia (with waterproof deck membranes the surface can wrap over the end of the deck and underneath to provide a fully waterproofed surface).
 Fascia needs to be regularly checked for looseness, splintering, or rotting as it is preventing water from getting underneath the deck, which could cause damage to the underlying deck structure.

 Vinyl Deck Railings